 The design of voice coil motors ensures good concentricity and mechanical integrity of the complete device.
 Accurate fixtures are used in assembly to control assembly dimensions, and coil magnet assemblies are individually measured to ensure concentricity and clearance with the magnet assembly.
 All devices are designed to ensure that finite clearances are maintained throughout an operating range from 0ºC to 130ºC.

 If a conductor (wire) carrying the electric current is placed in a magnetic field.
 A force is generated on the wire at right angles to both the direction of current and magnetic flux.
 The Lorentz force is proportional to the product of the magnetic field and the current, in a direction perpendicular to both of them.

-In the diagram this direction would be directly toward us.
-If the current were reversed it would be directly away from us.
+In the diagram, this direction would be directed toward us.
+If the current were reversed it would be directed away from us.